ecovision-uzh/ML4PS/README.md

 To create the environment on your devive, once **conda** is setup, navigate to the folder ML4PS and run on your favorite command line interface ``conda env create -f 0-Setup/ML4PSrequirements.yml``.

 If you prefer not using **conda**, you can create an environment with your favorite environment manager (**venv**, **uv**...) using the requirements file  (``0-Setup/ML4PSrequirements.yml``) or manually installing the packages (**numpy**, **pandas**, **sklearn**, **pytorch**...).

+### Installing an IDE

+The code for this course consists mainly of **jupyter** notebooks.
+To read and run notebooks you would need to download and setup an Integrated Development System if you do not have one on your computer.
+You may choose the IDE of your liking, here are several standard options and their download link:

+- [Visual Studio Code](https://code.visualstudio.com/download) (with the Jupyter extension)
+- [Pycharm](https://www.jetbrains.com/pycharm/download/) (with the Markdown plugin)
+- Anaconda's [Spyder] (https://www.anaconda.com/docs/getting-started/working-with-conda/ide-tutorials/spyder) (make sure to add ``spyder-notebook`` to your environment)